DoganK01/Yolov7-Close-People-Counter/README.md

 # Yolov7-Close-People-Counter
 Counting Close People with Yolov7

+ - # IMPORTANT NOTE:
+Here the "CLOSENESS" count is performed, not the number of People.
+What I mean is.
+For example, if 4 people are side by side, the count is made with the combination of (4,2).
+So the combination of these 4 people is 6.

 - Censoring and counting all cigarettes on the screen and saving smoker's faces in the folder or any database
 - Useful for public non-smoking areas
 - Code can run on Both (CPU & GPU)